-When large amounts of radiation are released into the air over a short period of time (as from a nuclear blast), the health consequences can be serious.
+When large amounts of radiation are released into the air over a short period of time (as from a nuclear blast), it can make people and other living things very sick.
 Radiation sickness can cause flu-like symptoms, hair loss, skin burns, and even death.

 Fortunately, radiation sickness is rare and the risk to people more than a few miles from a blast is extremely low.

 If radiation remains in the soil or water supplies, long-term exposure can increase a person's risk of cancer.
 But even then, it's much lower than the overall risk of cancer to most people living in the United States today.

 Here's more about radiation and what happens when people are exposed to high amounts of it.

 In just the right amounts, radiation is a good thing — and very necessary for life.
 In fact, radiation is a natural process.
 It's found in small amounts just about everywhere: in soil, water, food, and even our bodies.
 We're exposed to this kind of "background radiation" every day.

 In the broadest sense, radiation is the act of giving off energy.
 The sun is one energy source that gives off (or "radiates") energy through its ultraviolet rays.